Reactive-Network/documentation/docs/docs/system-contract.md

 ### ISystemContract

 Combines `IPayable` and `ISubscriptionService`, providing both payment handling and event subscription capabilities.
-Methods include:

-- **Payment functionality** inherited from `IPayable` to manage debts and payments.
-- **Event subscription functionality** inherited from `ISubscriptionService` to manage subscriptions and notifications for reactive contracts.
+Payment functionality inherited from `IPayable` to manage debts and payments.
+Event subscription functionality inherited from `ISubscriptionService` to manage subscriptions and notifications for reactive contracts.

 ### ISubscriptionService